AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session X.md

 > You stand on a bloodstained bridge that extends over a chasm of swirling silver mist.
 On the far side of the bridge is a closed double door of black stone inscribed with a circle containing the profile of a smiling woman.
 The symbol is gouged with deep marks, as if something with claws has tried, but failed, to scour it from the stone.
 >
 > [Playlist](https://open.spotify.com/playlist/0U59cZNc3Lzt2LRxGaOS4l)
+>
-> - Smoke Fills the Room
+> - Smoke Fills the Room - Creepy vibes
+> - The Whispered One - Scary battle
+> - Neo-Somnovem Incarnate - Heroic battle
+> - At the Gates of Bazzoxan - Mysterious and creepy
+> - Above the

 ##  Outline potential scenes